What You Need To Know About Chlorpyrifos

 If EPA cannot ensure that a pesticide won’t harm children, the law requires EPA to ban uses of the pesticide.

 Congress strengthened protections for children from pesticides following the release of a pivotal 1993 report by the National Academy of Sciences.
-The NAS report criticized EPA for treating children like “little adults” by failing to address the unique susceptibility of children to pesticide exposures based on the foods they eat, their play, and sensitive stages of development.
+The NAS report criticized the EPA for treating children like “little adults” by failing to address the unique susceptibility of children to pesticide exposures based on the foods they eat, their play, and sensitive stages of development.

 Jim Cochran, a strawberry farmer, was poisoned by pesticides.
 People told him no one cared about healthy food and healthy workers.
 He decided to prove them wrong.
 More on Jim's story.